abitx42/xiaomi-private-album-decryptor/README.md

 -

--once check for python version
+-Once check for python version
 -